tasiogr/docs/ios/authentication.md

     }
     ```

-1. Add the signin and signout redirect URIs to your app's URL scemes:
+1. Add the signin and signout redirect URIs to your app's URL schemes:

     Right-click Info.plist and then choose Open As > Source Code.